An Instagram bug has been deleting people's accounts, and here's what we know

 Instagram, which boasts 700 million monthly active users, has become a social media giant.
 But yesterday, some users who tried to use the photo-sharing app as normal found that their accounts had disappeared.

 As The Verge have reported, some people struggled to log in to their accounts, with many taking to Twitter to express their upset over profiles being disabled for no apparent reason.
-Users started to bombard the social media company, owned by Facebook, with questions about account access.
+Users started to bombard the social media company, owned by Facebook, with questions about account access. false

 In response to people’s tweets, Instagram issued a response stating that they are aware of the problem and citing a bug as the cause.